TheVelvetShadow/guardian_data_streaming/readme.md

 ## **Overview**

 This project was created for Northcoders, as part of the Tech Returners Skills Bootcamp.
 It's a data streaming application that searches The Guardian newspaper's API for articles matching specific terms.
 The user search terms are:
 Keyword: e.g "machine learning" and a
 Date from: e.g "2025-10-01"

-Set terms:
+API's search parameters:
 Content type: articles,
 Ordered by: Newest
 No. of articles: Latest 10